 Life-cycle inventory analyses evaluation and results

-The results of the PCB-composition model and the PCB-LCI model are different in the respect that the estimated PCB-composition model quantifies the materials which make up the PCB.
+The results of the PCB-composition model and the PCB-LCI model are different.

+The estimated PCB-composition model quantifies the materials which make up the PCB.
 Components with a high amount of precious metals or other valuable materials for recycling can be determined and detached.
 The separate treatment can increase the concentration of valuable materials in the separated electronic scrap and is therefore an important factor for an economic recycling process.

 The PCB-LCI model quantifies energy and raw material requirements, atmospheric emissions, waterborne emissions, solid wastes, and other releases.
 It can be used to discover PCB boards or electronic components containing hazard materials that have to be specially treaded.